peter-cudmore/seminars/README.md

 # seminars
-A collections of slides for seminars, talks and conferences
+A collections of slides for seminars, talks and conferences.
+PDF's will be in the relevant subdirectory.